 - Compared with baseline supine SBP was reduced by greater than 5mmHg by the end of the first week of the low-sodium condition, attaining its nadir (12mmHg, P<0.01) by the end of week two.
 Supine DBP was reduced by three to 6mmHg below baseline during the low-sodium condition (P<0.05)

 - Compared with baseline, 24-hour SBP was slightly lower by the end of the first week of the low-sodium condition, reached its nadir by week two (-6mmHg, P<0.01), and remained lower during weeks three and four.
 The 24-hour DBP decreased (P<0.05) below baseline values throughout the sodium condition as a result of non-significant decreased in daytime and nighttime levels.

-Moderate dietary sodium restriction in middle-aged and older adult with untreated stage I systolic hypertension rapidly normalizes systolic blood pressure, which may be mediated by an increase in large elastic artery compliance.
+Moderate dietary sodium restriction in middle-aged and older adults with untreated stage I systolic HTN rapidly normalizes systolic blood pressure, which may be mediated by an increase in large elastic artery compliance.

 Research Design and Implementation Criteria Checklist: Primary Research

 |1.||Would implementing the studied intervention or procedure (if found successful) result in improved outcomes for the patients/clients/population group?
 (Not Applicable for some epidemiological studies)|

 |2.||Did the authors study an outcome (dependent variable) or topic that the patients/clients/population group would care about?|